 Fun activities for the young

-After arrival in the village, the children can participate in fun activities in the village.
-These can vary from picking fruit, collecting vegetables for dinner, feeding the pigs or taking part in sports with children from the community.
+After arrival in the village, the children can participate in fun activities.
+These can vary from picking fruit, collecting vegetables for dinner, feeding the pigs, or participating in sports with children from the community.
 Then it is time for a cooking course.
 Your guide will teach you how to cook in a wok on a wood fire.

-He will explain about the herbs and ingredients he uses.
-After dinner, your guide will take you to one of the village houses where you will meet some of the villagers.
-The Palong are originally from Myanmar and fled to Thailand in 1984.
+He will explain the herbs and ingredients he uses.
+After dinner, your guide will take you to one of the village houses, where you will meet some of the villagers.
+The Palong people are originally from Myanmar and fled to Thailand in 1984.
 This tribe is known as Palong or Palaung, but they call themselves Dara-Ang.
 Overnight will be in one of the village houses.

 Day 2: Palong Village – Chiang Mai